eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 In addition to the `"includes"` defining which acknowledgements to request for each incoming message, the optional `"filter"` holds an [fn:filter()](basic-placeholders.html#function-library) function defining when to request acknowledgements at all for an incoming message.
-This filter is applied on both acknowledgements: those [requested in the message](basic-acknowledgements.html#requesting-via-ditto-protocol-message) and the ones requested via the configured `"includes"` array.
+This filter is applied on both acknowledgements: those [requested in the message](basic-acknowledgements.html#requesting-acks-via-ditto-protocol-message) nd the ones requested via the configured `"includes"` array.

 The JSON for a source with acknowledgement requests could look like this.
 The `"filter"` in the example causes that